 To ensure a meaningful and respectful visit to Sachsenhausen, consider the following tips when planning your trip:

-• Consider guided tours: A knowledgeable guide can enhance your understanding of the camp’s history.
+Consider guided tours: A knowledgeable guide is very useful to improve the knowledge of the camp’s past.